WICG/origin-policy/README.md

 the mechanism.
 Servers can then opt-in to use the mechanism by sending back a `Sec-Origin-Manifest` header with the current manifest version.
-If servers should decide to not send the header, clients try to retreive a manifest from their cache and not use Origin Policy otherwise.
+If servers should decide to not send the header, clients try to retreive a manifest from their cache and not use Origin Manifest otherwise.

 #### Opt-in
 In case no manifest is cached the client indicates support for the feature by